 This is on my Q4FAL List which is here.
 I suddenly remembered I had signed up to host TGIFF on October 18, oh, a day ago, so I figured this had better get finished up and quick!
 Luckily it was already in flimsy form.

 I made the flimsy last weekend, fitting since it was Canadian Thanksgiving.
 We don't go quite as all-out as our neighbours to the south do, but like them, for us, it is about family, friends, and food, and giving thanks for all three f's.
-I pulled oranges and turquoises from my Island Batik Basics and Blenders, as well as the 5" strips, and a few pieces from my August Beat the Heat hop quilt, Ripples, which is Electric Desert by Kathy Kunkel.
+I pulled oranges and turquoises from my Island Batik Basics and Blenders, as well as the 5" strips, and a few pieces from my August Beat the Heat hop quilt, Ripples, which is Electric Desert by Jackie Kunkel.
 I used Aurifil thread to piece this and stitched it up on my 1951 Featherweight, Tillie.
 The thread and the fabrics were supplied to me.

 Our challenge was to make a holiday table topper or runner.
 It had to incorporate appliqué.
 I had got the most recent issue of Quick Quilts out of the library and was in love with the pumpkin quilt by Ramona Sorenson.
 I had the idea to use a couple of the pumpkin blocks and make a runner.
 The stems would fulfill the appliqué requirement.